nimbly-dev/nyctripdata_project/README.md

 ## 🚀 About
 This project simulates a **production-grade Data Infrastructure** designed to process NYC trip data through multiple stages: **dev**, **stage**, and **production**.
 The pipeline handles **millions of trip data records**, ensuring reliability and scalability through techniques like **batch writing** and **disk spill management**.

-Here’s your **modified Project Architecture** section with a more detailed explanation based on the adjustments you provided:

 ## 🗂️ Project Infrastructure
 ![Environment Diagram](images/environment_diagram.png)